VithikShah/CoronaGo-API/README.md

 # CoronaGo - Flask API

+We all know how much the world is suffering from COVID-19 as of now with lakhs infected and thousands deeased with the numbers rising everyday.
+We took an initative of building an application which can help in dealing with this problem even in any samllest way possible.

+This application can address follwing mentioned issues :

+- **Finding a person who is Quarantined or Positive** : One main problem faced in these days is if a person is given orders to self-isolate/qurantine themself , they still roam out even by hiding the quarantine stamps put on their hands, so just by scanning a person's face(clicking there picture) it can be found that if they are quarantined/positive/normal.
+Only trusted authorities(doctors) can mark a person quarantined/positive/normal through there accounts.
+This will help normal citizens or police in finding out if a person is quarantined/positive/normal very easily.

+**Reducing the physical contact** : We usually see the doctors give out prescription to patients on a paper and that paper goes through various hands and touches various surfaces which can lead to infection to a healthy person from unhealthy one.
+So whenever the doctor enters a medicine in prescription , it gets stored on blockchain ( its benefit discussed below).
+And whenever a patient goes to a chemist , chemist can know the prescriptions just by scanning the persons face and provide them with medicines without the need of any physical contact.
+The Payment can also be made by just scanning the face , no need of touching the currency.
+And everything is safe , as is it decentralised, Thanks to blockchain!.

+**A new hands-free Payment System** : As discussed above , there is a new payments system developed which works by just scanning a persons a face to pay them.
+And this whole system is decentralised on ethereum.
+So every transaction is recorded and is verified.

+**An informative chat-bot** : This app also includes a chat-bot which can answer your questions regarding any doubts related to COVID-19.

+**Current Situation Dashboard** :  It features a dashboard which gives current situation of Infected/Cured/Deceased Persons.

+All the above issues are addressed in the Application in a very systematic, clear and a safe manner using the below mentioned Technologies:
+- Flask
+- Ganache (Ethereum Blockchain)
+- Docker
+- AWS
+- Android Studio
+- Computer Vision
+- Azure
+- Dialogflow

 - Step 1: Training the model
 For this you will need to add face data to the cognitive services .
 You will need to change the end point and the provided key the in code to run it on your systems ./ a.First run the file add_student.py , and add the details .
 Pictures will be clicked during this time ./